wcmckee/writersdenhamilton/output/posts/nanowrimo15-day24.rst

 this timeline ready to pounce.
 Vanessa doesn't know what to believe but knows that it's important to be prepared if he ever does return.

 People were scared of Detective and feared for their lives on word that he was infected with a virus that could spread to them and kill them.
-Vanessa didn't allow Detective to walk down the street by himself incase he was attach by protesters.
+Vanessa didn't allow Detective to walk down the street by himself incase he was attacked by protesters.
 The citizens of Mars had formed a comutee and were protesting about Detective being kept on Earth when he was such a risk for mankind.
 People believed that he was no longer human, that he was a zombie, someone that dersevered to be in the ground.
 Detective didn't believe this.
 He felt human.
 He felt just like he use to.
 For
 Detective nothing had changed.
+Vanessa wasn't sure.
+In one way she wanted to keep him around in order to studie the changes.
+On the otherhand if he poses a threat for mankind on Mars he needs to be controled.